-- Using the organisation's database; - Understanding data protection/privacy issues; - Undertaking specific readings, case studies, role-play, workshops; - Undertaking continuous supervision and sharing experience with other case managers; - Receive training on cross-border cooperation among 116 000 organisations, if in charge of cross-border cases; ... - B. Have a basic understanding of Missing Children Europe, its mission and its members (see MCE and 116 000 brochures). - C. Be bound by contract and have to comply with professional secrecy. - D. Be screened for sex offences/criminal record, in accordance with the national system. - E. Work according to clear operational guidelines adopted by the organisation. - 6.
-The service must provide for free social, legal, emotional and administrative support (outsourced, if necessary)

-Each 116 000 hotline must define the support given in the context of the cultural, legal and historical background of their country.
+- Undertaking continuous supervision and sharing experience with other case managers; - Receive training on cross-border cooperation among 116 000 organisations, if in charge of cross-border cases; ... - B. Have a basic understanding of Missing Children Europe, its mission and its members. - C. Be bound by contract and have to comply with professional secrecy. - D. Be screened for sex offences/criminal record, in accordance with the national system. - E. Work according to clear operational guidelines adopted by the organisation. - 6.
+The service must provide for free social, legal, emotional and administrative support (outsourced, if necessary) Each 116000 hotline must define the support given in the context of the cultural, legal and historical background of their country.
 Support must be given free of charge.
-See Annex I for examples of existing practices of additional support offered.

-- 7. The service must offer parents/legal guardians and children follow-up care after the case is closed - In-house: home visit, visit to the centre, calls, e-mails, etc. - Redirect to other services that can assure a follow-up (116 111 helplines, psychological support, social services, etc.)
+See Annex I for examples of existing practices of additional support offered. - 7.
+The service must offer parents/legal guardians and children follow-up care after the case is closed - In-house: home visit, visit to the centre, calls, e-mails, etc. - Redirect to other services that can assure a follow-up (116 111 helplines, psychological support, social services, etc.)

-&lt;sup>17 Ideally, a regular screening should be conducted throughout the entire employment period.
+17. Ideally, a regular screening should be conducted throughout the entire employment period.